How do I target more relevant traffic to my website (online store)?

 My website (www.tlbaseballcards.net) currently has an online store.
 I have had GREAT success on eBay and still do.
 I would like to move my sales from eBay to my personal site.
 The problem is, I can't get the sales because I can't target the right audience.
 I already did SEO, tried adwords (too costly), blogs/social networks, forums and direct mail.
 Are there any other opportunities out there?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.This scenario sounds so familiar.
+Join us for a free, live webinar and learn how to drive revenue with content marketing.
+Tune in 8/4 at 10:30 a.m.
+PT.
+Register Now »This scenario sounds so familiar.
 The short answer is--if you're not getting the results you're seeking after doing everything you mentioned, something's wrong.
 Perhaps the SEO is not on track, perhaps the forums you are blogging on are not the right fit.

 Have you thought about what the interaction experience is like from your prospects' point of view?
 If all these are hitting a home run, then take a hard look at your website and shopping cart.
 If they don't look professional, if the website's hard to navigate, if it's a frustrating experience for a person to find what he or she is looking for--that could be what needs fixing.

 Also, what other form of online advertising are you doing?
 A marketing professional can help you target the right audience, but here's how you get started.
 Decide on your geographic footprint, the age group(s) and the income level of your best customers.
 You can do your own due diligence on your target markets by conducting your own survey: where do they shop, what music do they listen to, what papers do they read, where do they surf the net?